 - 2.5.
 In a non-surveillance environment and/or in an environment without adequate ground navigation infrastructure, the SID/STAR application of RNP 1 is expected in selected TMAs with exclusive application of GNSS. - 2.6.
 CCO and CDO should be implemented at the defined TMAs, in accordance with the State PBN implementation Plans, the MID Region Air Navigation Strategy and the MID ANP.

 Medium Term:

 2.7.
-RNAV 1, A-RNP 1 will be implemented in all TMAs, expected target will be 70 % by the end of this term.
+RNAV 1, A-RNP 1 will be implemented in all TMAs, the end of this term.

 Approach

 Short Term: